 These are applied in situations where they may assist the identification of leaks; they are often limited by damage caused to decorative finishes, dilution effects and discernability (dirty water from the leak).
 The merits and disadvantages are always assessed during the course of any investigation works.

-The use of a borescope or videoscope enables inspection of inaccessible areas and where access is limited.
+The use of a borescope or videoscope enables inspection of inaccessible areas or where access is limited.
 Disruption is kept to a minimum as only a small access hole is required to permit access for the viewing probe.
 These prove useful to expand observations when sourcing leaks in certain situations.